openether/EthereumClassicGroupRiskAccessment/README.md

 We need to start the discussion of how to shut down that project, shutdown people claiming roles they have no ability to fulfill because its a danger to the entire community and will hurt everyone long as they care more about the little power they got, than the actual state of the project.

+## Plan of Action
+We should first ask politely for them to step down and do the right thing.